 Please click on the photos below to learn more about the projects.

 Green cities involve, amongst others, a focus on the value and whole life cost: this concern is materialised in the introduction of sustainability rating systems as BREEAM, LEED as well as various country-specific environmental sustainability ratings.

 Energy-efficient and performing buildings involve low-energy design and low-carbon solutions (to be illustrated) requiring adapted concrete compositions and alternative additions.

 Recycling & renovation

 Recycling & renovation has always been a top priority for the construction industry.
-Various measures are deployed which minimise waste production, reduce virgin raw material demand, and reuse material in place, instead of digging out old foundations and taking materials away before displacing old and replacing them by new ones, leading to additional logistic and transport costs.
+Various measures are deployed which minimise waste production, reduce virgin raw material demand, and reuse material in place.
 Last but not least, renovation and/or extension of existing, often historic, buildings.